Eroica/javafx-fluent-theme/README.md

 ![](/docs/HeaderBarMica.png)

-Here, the first node of my JavaFX scene is a custom `HeaderBar` node (which is actually just an HBox) which just shows a button (the back arrow).
+Here, the first node of my JavaFX scene is a custom `HeaderBar` node (sub-classing HBox) which just shows a button (the back arrow).

 Without a title bar, you will lose the option to drag the window around with a mouse.
 While it's possible to have the window draggable by using JavaFX events, this library also provides a `DragPane` which you should put somewhere in your `HeaderBar` node.
 The nice thing about this is that it will capture Windows' native events, and e.g. trigger Windows' snap layouts when moving the window around.